-Today, you will find many professional triathletes and cyclist out every day trying to reap the physical benefits of riding a bicycle.
-Skilled cyclists are always looking for better ways to enhance their ride.
+Today, you will find many professional triathletes and cyclists out every day trying to reap the physical benefits of riding a bicycle.
+Skilled cyclists are always looking for better ways to enhance their ride and position.
 That’s where the current generation of aero bars come in to play.
-Many professionals are looking to gain speed and up their performance, while they are racing against other athletes and with aero bars that is possible.

-In this guide, we will be looking closely at the best aero bars (triathlon bars, tri bars) out on the market today.
+In this guide, we will be looking closely at the best aero bars out on the market today.
 Each review will give you detailed information that will assist you in finding the correct one for your needs.
-We also will be looking closely at many of the most important features to provide you with better insight on what to consider before you decide on any of the aero bars that we have reviewed here.
+We also will be looking closely at many of the most important features to provide you with better insight on what to consider before you decide on any of the aero bars.

-The Best Aero Bars for Road and Triathlon Bike in November, 2018
+Best Aero Bars for Road and Triathlon Bikes

-1. Profile Designs T4+ Carbon Clip-On Aero Bars – Best Aero Bars for Long Distance
+1. Profile Design T4+ Carbon – Best Aero Bars for Long Distance

 The F-35’s adjustable ergonomic armrests have 30mm of alteration options available to you.
 The profile design also consists of an adjustable J4 bracket for the rotation and extension length.
 Having adjustability is great for multiple users.
 These aero bars are lightweight and are relatively easy to install.